Skip to main content

 Read Up on What to Expect

 Most take the plunge and hurry back to the shore for dry land and fluffy towels, but there are others who seem to be true polar bears at heart!
-Surprisingly, many will actually stay in the freezing cold water and swim around a while.
-Whether it's merely a show for their friends or the water simply doesn't feel as cold to them, these daring swimmers take polar plunging to a whole new level!
+Surprisingly, some will actually stay in the freezing cold water and swim around a while.
+God speed!